 What will I see?

 They will also need some scrap paper for working out the puzzles per usual.
-Students should note their answers on paper as they go.
+Students should note their answers on their answer paper as they go.
 It is important they don’t go back and forth on the system as they could lose information, like any online form.

 What if I have Technical Issues?